9- Rural Driving

 - Take your foot off the accelerator.

-- Turn on your directional and re-enter the road when it is clear.
+- Turn on your turn signal and reenter the road when it is clear.